Resilience Coping Recovery And Romance Scam Victims [UPDATED 2024]

 It also means “bouncing back” from difficult experiences.

 Research has shown that resilience is ordinary, not extraordinary.
 People commonly demonstrate resilience – but not at the same level.
 Being resilient does not mean that a person doesn’t experience difficulty or distress or trauma.
 Emotional pain and sadness are common in individuals who have suffered major adversity or trauma in their lives.
 In fact, the road to resilience is likely to involve considerable emotional distress and effort.
 Resilience is not a trait that people either have or do not have.
-It involves behaviors, thoughts, and actions that can be learned and developed in anyone.
+It involves behaviors, thoughts, and actions that can be learned and developed by anyone.

 Developing resilience is a personal journey.
 People do not all react the same to traumatic and stressful life events.
 An approach to building resilience that works for one person might not work for another.
 People need and use different strategies.